-The Master Programme in Holocaust and Genocide Studies is a cross-disciplinary course of study drawn from:
+The Master Programme in Holocaust and Genocide Studies at Uppsala University is a cross-disciplinary course of study drawn from:

 cultural and social anthropology,

 The history and memory of the Holocaust is central to this field of study, but you will also study other episodes of genocide, genocidal violence and other forms of mass violence and their historical, political and cultural contexts.

 These violent events have usually occurred in conjunction with major economic, social and political crises, mobilisation of ethnic identities, formation of new states, colonial processes and modernisation.
 While studying different cases of genocide and mass violence closely, you will also learn methodologies and analytical perspectives from various disciplines.

 The programme leads to a Master of Arts (120 credits) with Holocaust and Genocide Studies as the main field of study.
 After one year of study it may also be possible to obtain a Master of Arts (60 credits) with Holocaust and Genocide Studies as the main field of study.